Out of Time (Blur song): Background and development

 Recording sessions for Blur's seventh studio album started in November 2001 in London with the absence of guitarist Graham Coxon, who had been battling alcoholism and depression, thus failing to turn up to the initial sessions.
 Coxon spent time, what he described as "awkward afternoons", contributing on some tracks on the album, but left the band in 2002 after he had a "mental breakdown" during these sessions.
 Coxon explained that "there were no rows" and "[Blur] just recognised the feeling that we needed some time apart".
 The remaining members of Blur decided to carry on recording, travelling to Morocco to continue recording the album, with the intention to "escape from whatever ghetto we're in and free ourselves by going somewhere new and exciting".
-The band settled at Marakesh, where they built a studio together, which "brought everyone closer".
+The band settled at Marrakesh, where they built a studio together, which "brought everyone closer".

-While in Marakesh, Blur worked with Groupe Regional du Marrakech, who provided orchestral arrangement on "Out of Time".
+While in Marrakesh, Blur worked with Groupe Regional du Marrakech, who provided orchestral arrangement on "Out of Time".
 According to Ben Hillier, who produced the song, the orchestra's work was "astonishing"; he elaborated that "while I was setting the mics up, they started playing.
 All the chords sounded fantastic.
 And I looked out at the end of the session, and none of them had headphones on!
 What they were playing along to, I have no idea.
 They must have heard it through the door".
 In February 2003, it was revealed that the album would be titled Think Tank and the lead single "Out of Time" would be premiered on 3 March, on BBC Radio 1, followed by a commercial release on 14 April 2003, by Parlophone.